-Everglades hiking trails: the Anhinga Trail
+Everglades hiking trails: Anhinga Trail

-We will begin with the Anhinga Trail:
+We will begin with Anhinga Trail:

 Walking trails in the Everglades: Anhinga bird

-The trail starts at the Royal Palm Visitor Center which is close to the Everglades park entrance.
-The one mile long Anhinga walking trail winds it way through sawgrass marshes and gives you a good understanding of what Everglades National Park is like.
+The trail starts at the Royal Palm Visitor Center a short way from the Everglades park entrance.
+The one mile long Anhinga Trail winds it way through wetland and sawgrass marshes and gives you a good idea of what Everglades National Park is about.

-Gumbo Limbo Trail
+Walking Trails in the Everglades: Gumbo Limbo Trail

-Everglades National Park: gumbo limbo tree bark
+Everglades National Park: a gumbo limbo tree

-We haven’t seen those snails however as we have only been to the Everglades in the dry season.
+We haven’t seen those snails, however.
+Maybe because we have only been to the Everglades in the dry season.
 But even during the dry season we did see mosquitoes in the thick hammock and they especially bothered the small ones.